CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

     * ~~`handleDependencies` is called on the dependency manager.~~
     * TODO: looks like a rabbit hole, study further
     * Hi, it sure was a rabbit hole!
 I came out the other side and cleaned the whole mess up
-    * My eventual goal is to replace these with Gradle tasks if it's possible; failing that, something that pretty much looks like gradle tasks
+    * My eventual goal was to replace these with Gradle tasks, but it's not possible to add project dependencies during task execution
 2. Some `genSources` tasks are wired up and configured with the extension's mappings provider
 3. ~~The same Mixin annotation processor arguments are added to the Scala compilation task, if it exists~~ removed
 4. ~~A couple more Maven repos are glued on?
 (Why now?)~~
    * ~~FabricMC's, Mojang's (again), Maven Central, before i removed it in my fork even JCenter.~~ Removed
    * ~~A `flatDir` maven repo is also added for the directories `UserLocalCacheFiles` (under the root project's `build/loom-cache` dir) and `UserLocalRemappedMods` (`.gradle/loom-cache/remapped_mods`)~~ Moved up
-5. The `idea` task is set to be `finalizedBy` the `genIdeaWorkspace` task.
-Similarly for `eclipse` and `genEclipseRuns`.
-(Why here?
-Idk)
 6. If `extension.autoGenIDERuns` is set (defaults to true) and this is the root project, a static helper in the `SetupIntellijRunConfigs` class is called to poop out files in `.idea/runConfigurations`
 7. If `extension.remapMod` is set (defaults to true), it "`// Enables the default mod remapper`".
    * The `jar` and `remapJar` tasks are located.